mkohler/cython_swig/README.rst

     Python and C. (PAUSE)

     Line 1 starts like a Python function.
-But in Line 2, the CDEF keyword says we are defining a variable the C way, with a type and a name.
+But in Line 2, the CDEF keyword says that we are defining a variable the C way, with a type and a name.
 (PAUSE)

     In lines 3 and 4, the Python objects x and y, are unwrapped into the C struct.